Marco Bergamo (serial killer)

-Marco Bergamo (August 6, 1966 – October 17, 2017), known as The Monster of Bolzano, was an Italian serial killer who murdered five women between 1985 and 1992.
+Marco Bergamo (6 August 1966 – 17 October 2017), known as The Monster of Bolzano, was an Italian serial killer who murdered five women between 1985 and 1992.

 Biography

-Ever since childhood, Bergamo lived with complications: at the age of 4 he stuttered, and later on was obese and suffering from a skin disease, turning him into a shy introvert.
+Ever since childhood, Bergamo lived with complications: at the age of 4, he stuttered, and later on was obese and suffering from a skin disease, turning him into a shy introvert.
 He subsequently collected numerous items, including knives — and always carried a knife.

-After starting work as a welder and carpenter, at the age of 26, in May 1992, he underwent a surgery to remove one of his testicles.
+After starting work as a welder and carpenter, at the age of 26, in May 1992, he underwent surgery to remove one of his testicles.

 Murders

-Bergamo murdered five women between 1985 and 1992, including a 15-year-old student and four prostitutes, the eldest of whom was 41.
+Bergamo murdered five women between 1985 and 1992, including a 14-year-old student and four prostitutes, the eldest of whom was 41.

-On January 3, 1985, the first victim, Marcella Casagrande, a 15-year-old first year student of the nearby Magistral Institute, was found dead in her home.
+On 3 January 1985, the first victim, Marcella Casagrande, a 15-year-old first-year student of the nearby Magistral Institute, was found dead in her home.
 Casagrande had been murdered using a knife with which the killer had good knowledge of using, as well as equally good knowledge of human anatomy, as the girl had suffered several stabs of which one reached the tenth vertebra of the vertebral column.
 She had been held by the hair while the murderer performed the butchering.

-Six months later, on June 26, 41-year-old Anna Maria Cipolletti, a junior high school teacher at "Ugo Foscolo" who was also involved in prostitution, was found near a studio on 149 Brennero Street.
+Six months later, on 26 June, 41-year-old Anna Maria Cipolletti, a junior high school teacher at "Ugo Foscolo" who was also involved in prostitution, was found near a studio on 149 Brennero Street.
 She had been stabbed 19 times, and her underwear stolen.
 In addition, cigarette butts were found on her body as well as used condoms.
 According to the investigators, there was no sexual violence.

 After 7 years, three more prostitutes were murdered in 1992.

-On January 7, 24-year-old Renate Rauch's body was found in a deserted parking lot in the service area of Benon Street in Bolzano.
+On 7 January, 24-year-old Renate Rauch's body was found in a deserted parking lot in the service area of Renon Street in Bolzano.
 Some days later, flowers were found on her tomb with a note attached: "I'm sorry but what I did, it had to be done and you knew it: bye Renate!
-Signed MM" The police hypothesized that the double "M" was the name for Marco.
+Signed MM".
+The police hypothesized that the double "M" was the name for Marco.